May 1, 2026

 "People First"

-Councillor for Waddon Ward Andy Burnham Endorsed One Brave Woman Against 4
+Councillor for Waddon 100% Council Attendance One Brave Woman Against 4

 One Brave Woman Against 4

 Rowenna Davis is the only female candidate in the 2026 Croydon Mayoral race.
-She's taking on four male opponents to fight for the people of Croydon.
-A historic candidacy for a historic moment.
+She's taking on four male opponents to fight for the people of Croydon - a historic candidacy for a historic moment in local democracy.

-Prepared for: Labour Party - Croydon CLP Date: March 2026 District: Croydon
+Prepared for: Labour Party - Croydon Mayoral Campaign Date: March 2026 District: Croydon

 Key Context: 2022 Baseline